Balochistan Police: 2008 - 2013

 PPP formed a government in Balochistan and ruled in a coalition with Nawab Aslam Raisani as Chief Minister.
 Aslam Raisana chose Humayan Joegazai as CCPO Quetta, who was known to have close links with lashkar-e-Jhangvi.
 During the start of his career, he ordered policemen to fire live rounds at Hazara protesters.
 25 innocent civilians were killed.
 He was brought back to Quetta by Raisani and during his tenure, things once again took a turn for the worse, particularly for the Hazara community.

 Improvement in 2014

 The number of terrorist attacks dropped from 205 in 2013 to 154 in 2014 (a 25 percent decline) and the number of people killed in terrorist attacks fell from around 350 in 2013 to 48 in 2014 (an 86 percent decline).

+Levies Merger

+The Government of Balochistan has once again abolished the Balochistan Levies Force merging it into the Balochistan Police to "strengthen institutional structure, reduce duplication, and ensure better governance in remote and conflict-prone districts".